Chalarangelo/30-seconds-of-code/glossary/README.md

 A callback function, also known as a high-order function, is a function that is passed into another function as an argument, which is then executed inside the outer function.
 Callbacks can be synchronous or asynchronous.

+### Class

+In object-oriented programming, a class is a template definition of an object's properties and methods.

 ### Constant

 A constant is a value, associated with an identifier.